informedcitizenry/6502.Net/Docs/CommandLineOptions.md

 **`--echo-each-pass`**

 Send output from `.echo` directives on each pass.
-By default, messages printed by `.echo` to the console are only sent on first pass.
+NOTE: the `.echo` command is deprecated and this option will have no effect.

 **`--no-highlighting`**